-The secure registers team will provide an individual PSC with an ID number linked to the company at first contact.
+The secure registers team will provide an individual PSC with an ID number linked to the LLP at first contact.
 Use that ID number in all correspondence with us relating to that PSC.
 Additional information will be required to talk to the secure registers team about a PSC.

 If you're filling in PSC details, and you have a PSC who has applied for, or been granted protection for all of his/her information, you must tick the statement on any relevant form.
-The statement reads: The PSC's details are not shown because restrictions on using or disclosing any of the individual's particulars are in force under regulations under section 790ZG in relation to this company.
+The statement reads: The PSC's details are not shown because restrictions on using or disclosing any of the individual's particulars are in force under regulations under section 790ZG in relation to this LLP.
 This statement will appear on the public register.

-If you're a director or PSC whose URA is protected, tick the section 243 or section 790ZF protection box on documents you're filing.
+If you're a member or PSC whose address is protected, tick the section 243 or section 790ZF15 protection box on documents you're filing.

-If your PSC has all his/her information protected from the public register, file on paper only where the filing would include secured information.
+If your PSC has all his/her information protected from the public register, file on paper only where the filing would include protected information.
 This relates to:

 - incorporation

 - becoming a PSC

 - change of details

-- termination of a PSC

-- confirmation statement